alikureishy/SDC-behavioral-cloning/README.md

 * Read training batches from disk (so as to limit memory consumption).
 Batch size depends on how much is read from disk at a time.

 ### Training Data:

-This is a work in progress.
-Due to the absence of a the requisite gaming control, I had to generate training data using the keyboard, which causes several problems:
+#### Recovery Data

+Driving around the track would only generate data to try and keep the car in the middle of the road from losing its center position.
+However, data is also needed to train the model to return the car back to the center, in case of steering off too far to the left or right, which has a high likelihood of happening.

+There were two options to achieve this:
+* Training explicit recovery data
+* Using the left and right camera images (with an adjustment to the steering value)

+After attempting the second option for some time, I chose to instead implement the first option, since the former would require further investigation of the steering adjustments, for which I did not have the time.
+This is an area of further improvement.

+I trained recovery data in training mode by taking the car closer to the edge, or over the edge, and then capturing the data when returning the car to the center.
+Here is an illustration:

+![CrossLineLeft]

+Recovery data is required for returning from both sides of the road, not just the left, and for sharper road curvatures as well, in which case the manouvering required is more extreme.
+Here is an illustration of a sharp right turn recorded on one of the sharpest points of the road, to avoid the comman problem of the car falling into the lake:

+![RightSharp]

+With the random vertical flip happening during training, such recovery data would also train the car to return to the center on a road sharply curving towards the left.
+Care has to be taken to record enough such data for the model to be able to generalize, but also not too much to cause the car to saw-tooth left-to-right in autonomous mode.

+#### Absence of a Gaming Controller

+I did not have access to a gaming control (such as for PS3) to generate the training data, which would have yielded better data for training this model.
+Keyboard data has the disadvantage of having a majority of 0s, mixed together with some choppy non-zero steering values, while using a gaming controller would have a more uniform distribution of values between the extremes, and not centered on 0.

+Due to this:
-	- The driving can be jittery at times
+* The driving can be jittery at times
-	- Recovery from road sides back towards the road are occasionally sudden, excessive, or insufficient.
+* Recovery from road sides back towards the road are occasionally sudden, excessive, or insufficient.

+I overcame this by dropping a majority of data that contained zero steering values, and by gathering more recovery data.

-I did not have access to a gaming control (such as for PS3) to generate the training data, which is a crucial step for training this model.
-Keyboard data has the disadvantage of having a majority of 0s, which can cause the model to settle into a suboptimal local minima during training.
-This manifests itself as a constant valued steering angle that gets returned to the simulator.
+There are a couple of potential solutions.
+One, the steering values over a total ordering of the data.
+Excessive 0s can cause the model to settle into a suboptimal local minima during training, which manifests itself as a constant valued steering angle that gets returned to the simulator by the server.

 Generating more recovery data (of the car returning to the center after veering off to the sides) helps avoid, or get out of, these local minima.
 The importance of good data cannot be overstated!

 ### Data Manipulation